terrymacdonald/DisplayMagician/README.md

 DisplayMagician lets you set up the following information for each game or application:
 * Create and save a Display Profile to be used within future Desktop Shortcuts
 * Save a Desktop Shortcut that will automatically change to a different Display Profile when you double-click on it.
+* Choose which Audio Device you want the shortcut to use.
+Like using the wireless headset when driving?
+This lets you with a single click.
 * Add one or more programs to pre-start before your game or application
 * Works with Steam and Uplay Game libraries!
 * Optionally rollback to your previous Display profile once the game or application has closed.